ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     - **Online OTP:** When enabled, enrolled users can log into Windows, Mac or the User Portal using a one-time password issued by either the Octopus Authenticator or by ForgeRock.

     - **Offline OTP:** When enabled, enrolled users can log into Windows, Mac or the User Portal using a one-time password that is stored locally.
 These OTPs are supplied by the Octopus Authenticator or by ForgeRock.
+    When using Active Directory, ForgeRock Offline OTP requires a link to the ForgeRock directory.
+For more information about using ForgeRock Offline OTP, please contact support@doubleoctopus.com

 **Note**: For more information about OTP enrollment, refer to [Appendix B: Enrolling Users for Octopus OTP](#AppB).